-In time I will tidy / add properly the cryptic or even missing references to sources for Halke events on my tree, many links for which the evidence is not obvious may be due to information in wills and this not currently shown.
+In time I will tidy / add properly the cryptic or even missing references to sources for Halke events on my tree, many links may be due to wills and this not currently shown.

 In the meantime, if you are interested in a particular conclusion I have made or piece of information I may have do challenge / ask.